 Remembering And Celebrating The Resilience Of Irish Americans

-Celebrating contributions of Irish Americans in the U.S.: Irish Americans have made tremendous contributions to the economy, culture, health, and lifestyle of the United States.
-Many Irish American workers helped the country industrialize by building railroads, canals, and cities.
+Irish Americans have made tremendous contributions to the economy, culture, health, and lifestyle of the United States.
+Many Irish-American workers helped the country industrialize by building railroads, canals, and cities.
 The workforce of immigrants and their descendants helped build the country.

-People of Irish American heritage work in virtually all professional areas now.
-Like other cultural groups in America, they have influenced art, literature, science, medicine, politics, education, sports, food, music, and more.
-Just a few well-known Irish Americans whose accomplishments continue to hold great influence in the U.S. include President John F. Kennedy, author F. Scott Fitzgerald, actress Grace Kelly, boxing great Muhammad Ali, teacher-astronaut Krista McAuliffe, entertainment scion Walt Disney, President Barack Obama, singers Bruce Springsteen and Kurt Cobain, automaker Henry Ford, and artist Georgia O’Keefe.
+People of Irish-American heritage work in virtually all professional areas now.
+Like other cultural groups in the United States, they have influenced art, literature, science, medicine, politics, education, sports, food, music, and more.
+Just a few well-known Irish Americans whose accomplishments continue to hold great influence in the U.S. include President John F. Kennedy, author F. Scott Fitzgerald, actress Grace Kelly, boxing great Muhammad Ali, teacher-astronaut Krista McAuliffe, entertainment mogul Walt Disney, President Barack Obama, singers Bruce Springsteen and Kurt Cobain, automaker Henry Ford, and artist Georgia O’Keefe.

 Ways To Celebrate Irish American Heritage Month